I removed the tongue, I the removed the membrane and stuffed it back in the head.

 My wife really likes potato soup and I make it once or twice a winter, it keeps well frozen.
 My recipe changes a bit each time but I don't think I've totally screwed it up yet.

 I typically use a ham stock, this time I boiled 4 smoked ham hocks with an onion, 3 garlic cloves, pepper, and a carrot.
+I made the stock the day before and the next day I cut up the ham hocks

 I tried toasting the skin over some day old bread with only fair results (I was hoping for something like a pork rind but they stayed kinda gummy the bread was good though)